Margaritaville Resort Casino: History

 Voters in Bossier Parish approved the casino in a November 2011 election.
 In February 2012, the developers completed their purchase of the Isle of Capri boat and license for $15 million, and construction began, with a Tutor Perini subsidiary as the general contractor.
 The casino was built as a barge floating in a pool with 2 ft of water pumped in from the Red River, to comply with Louisiana's riverboat casino law.
 The project ultimately cost $205 million to develop.

 The casino opened for a one-day preview event on June 13, 2013, and then opened permanently two days later.

+Ownership History

 In 2016, the Poarch Band of Creek Indians agreed to purchase the resort, which they planned to rename under their "Wind Creek" casino brand.
 The sale was canceled, however, because of a dispute between the owners and Margaritaville Holdings regarding payments for the Margaritaville name.

 In 2019, Vici Properties bought the land and buildings for $261 million, while Penn National Gaming (now Penn Entertainment) purchased the property's operating business for $115 million and leased it from Vici for $23 million per year.